Honors Capstone Project

 In this thesis, I will analyze three companies and their products, and prove which ones are ethical in their marketing practices and which ones need to make adjustments for their marketing practices to be ethical.
 I will further explore what actions these companies need to take in order to be more responsible in their marketing practices.
 Lastly, I will determine whether it is more important for a product to be ethical or for the promotional practices of a company to be ethical.

 Cohen, Jared D., "Ethical Marketing Controversial Products and Promotional Practices" (2007).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 596.

 Creative Commons License